Calvin-Data-Science/data202/notes-raw/01-Tools.Rmd

   * It helps us be hospitable to teammates and future readers
   * It's very commonly used.

+### Why not just use Excel?

+For **data analysis**: [doing your analysis once in Excel](https://blog.rstudio.com/2021/09/07/my-excel-and-r-journey-in-financial-services/) can be instructive, especially for initial exploration or for demoing your ideas to non-technical clients.

+But move to a reproducible platform for reporting.
+The ability to click a button to regenerate a report using new data will be well worth the additional time it takes to set up the report the first time.
+Also, spreadsheets are difficult to debug.
+For example, a mistake in a formula contributed to flawed conclusions in a study of economic austerity that was used to make policy decisions in several countries: "[The formula] averaged cells in lines 30 to 44 instead of lines 30 to 49.", "This spreadsheet error, compounded with other errors, is responsible for a −0.3 percentage-point error..."
+(Herndon, Ash, and Pollin 2013, [Does High Public Debt Consistently Stifle Economic Growth?](https://peri.umass.edu/images/WP322.pdf)).

+For **data management**, tread carefully.
+Spreadsheets might be fine for small data and small teams.
+But they fall over when either gets big.

+One reason is that spreadsheets have capacity limitations.
+For example, the limited number of rows and columns in an Excel spreadsheet [caused the UK to lose data about many Covid cases](https://theconversation.com/why-you-should-never-use-microsoft-excel-to-count-coronavirus-cases-147681) until it was discovered.

+Also, workflows that rely on emailing spreadsheets (or file-based databases) can lead to inconsistency, data corruption, lack of awareness of and accountability for changes, and tedium.

+Instead, seek more structure:

+* SQL-style databases
+* Salesforce or similar CRM platforms
+* Other data management platforms (AirTable, Notion, ...)

 ## R and RStudio

 ### rstudio.calvin.edu